 The vulnerability as described in ISO/IEC 24772-1:2024 6.60 applies to Java.

-Terminating a thread in Java used to be done by calling the java.lang.Thread.stop() method.
-Java.lang.Thread.stop() has been deprecated as it is inherently unsafe, leading to an inconsistent state of operation, such as monitored objects being corrupted.
+In earlier versions of Java, terminating a thread in Java happened by calling the java.lang.Thread.stop() method.
+This method has been deprecated as it is inherently unsafe, leading to an inconsistent state of operation, such as monitored objects being corrupted.

-Another way of directing the termination of a thread is through the use of the java.lang.Thread.interrupt() method.
-Both the initiating thread, which generates the interrupt, and the receiving thread, which should handle the interrupt, must cooperate in this process.
-For the interrupt mechanism to work correctly, the receiving thread must support its own interruption.
-In order to catch and process interrupts, each thread needs to occasionally check to see if the interrupt has been generated, for if it does not, then the interrupt will be effectively ignored.
-However, interrupting a thread in a sleeping or waiting state causes that state to be terminated with an InterruptedException exception.
-This exception needs to be handled by the interrupted thread, or else the thread will terminate.
+A more secure method for directing the termination of a thread is through the use of the java.lang.Thread.interrupt() method.
+Both the initiating thread, (A) which generates the interrupt, and the receiving thread (B), which handles the interrupt, must cooperate in this process.
+For the interrupt mechanism to work correctly, thread B must support its own interruption by occasionally checking to see if the interrupt has been generated and then terminating itself, or must be in a sleep or waiting state.
+Thread B ignoring the interrupt results in the ‘failure a terminate’ vulnerability.
+If B is in a sleeping or waiting state when an interrupt is delivered to it will be awakened with an InterruptedException exception.
+This exception must be handled by B, else it will terminate.

-One common way to stop a thread is to use a status variable whose changes must be synchronized.
-The receiving thread periodically checks the variable and uses the value to determine whether it should gracefully terminate.
-This method avoids the use of interrupts or exceptions.
+An alternative way to stop a thread B while avoiding interrupts or exceptions is to use a synchronized status variable that thread B periodically checks.
+Such a status variable can contain more information for B to control how B terminates.
+This approach requires B to monitor the synchronized variable and to terminate itself when directed.

 Either method of terminating a thread in Java depends on the programmer to decide exactly how to respond to the sent interrupt or to a synchronized status variable being set to indicate the need for termination.

-Since the creation and termination of threads are expensive, the Executor frameworks maintain thread pools that contain collections of pre-initialized threads to be assigned tasks as needed.
-When a task is complete, the thread is not terminated, but returned to the thread pool for eventual assignment of another task.
+When the Executor frameworks is used with threads in a thread pool that contain collections of pre-initialized threads to be assigned tasks as needed, the completion of a task does not result in the termination of the underlying thread, rather the thread is not terminated, but returned to the thread pool for eventual assignment of another task.

 Tasks are directed to terminate via the Future.cancel method.
 The issues arising are analogous to the issues of cancelling a thread.
 Future.get calls used to obtain its result can raise various exceptions related to cancellation or exceptional termination of the associated task.

 The mechanism for collecting results from a scheduled task via a future can also be used to request its termination.
-If a task has not yet been assigned to a thread for execution, then the Future.cancel will immediately terminate it; or if the task is already scheduled for execution, it can refuse to receive a termination directive; or can have already delivered its result to the future.
+If a task has not yet been assigned to a thread for execution, then the Future.cancel will immediately terminate it and it will not begin execution; however if the task is already scheduled for execution, it can refuse to receive a termination directive; or can have already delivered its result to the future.

-Queries about the state of a task are available.
+Queries about the state of a task are available, however, the nature of concurrent programming only guarantees that any tests that return anything other than completion

 6.60.2 Avoidance mechanisms for language users